Uncontrolled decompression: A bullet through a window may cause explosive decompression

 In 2004, the TV show MythBusters examined whether explosive decompression occurs when a bullet is fired through the fuselage of an airplane informally by way of several tests using a decommissioned pressurised DC-9.
 A single shot through the side or the window did not have any effect – it took actual explosives to cause explosive decompression – suggesting that the fuselage is designed to prevent people from being blown out.
 Professional pilot David Lombardo states that a bullet hole would have no perceived effect on cabin pressure as the hole would be smaller than the opening of the aircraft's outflow valve.

 However, NASA scientist Geoffrey A. Landis points out that the impact depends on the size of the hole, which can be expanded by debris that is blown through it.
-Landis went on to say that "it would take about 100 seconds for pressure to equalise through a roughly 30.0 cm hole in the fuselage of a Boeing 747."
+Landis went on to say that it would take about 100 seconds for pressure to equalise through a roughly 30 cm hole in the fuselage of a Boeing 747.
 He then stated that anyone sitting next to the hole would have about half a ton of force pulling them towards it.
-At least two confirmed cases have been documented of a person being blown through an airplane passenger window.
-The first occurred in 1973 when debris from an engine failure struck a window roughly midway in the fuselage.
-Despite efforts to pull the passenger back into the airplane, the occupant was forced entirely through the cabin window.
-The passenger's skeletal remains were eventually found by a construction crew, and were positively identified two years later.
-The second incident occurred on April 17, 2018, when a woman on Southwest Airlines Flight 1380 was partially blown through an airplane passenger window that had broken from a similar engine failure.
-Although other passengers pulled her back inside, she later died from her injuries.
-In both incidents, the plane landed safely and the sole fatality was the person seated next to the involved window.
-Fictional accounts of this include a scene in Goldfinger, when James Bond kills the eponymous villain by blowing him out a passenger window and Die Another Day, when an errant gunshot shatters a window on a cargo plane and rapidly expands, causing multiple enemy officials, henchmen and the main villain to be sucked out to their deaths.
+Fictional accounts of this include a scene in Goldfinger, when James Bond kills the eponymous villain by blowing him out a passenger window and Die Another Day, when an errant gunshot shatters a window on a cargo plane and rapidly expands, causing multiple enemy officials, henchmen and the main villain to be blown out to their deaths.